opencypher/morpheus/README.md

 ## Supported Spark and Scala versions

-As of CAPS `0.3.0`, the project has migrated to Scala 2.12 and Spark 2.4 series.
+As of Morpheus `0.3.0`, the project has migrated to Scala 2.12 and Spark 2.4 series.
-[As of Spark 2.4.1](https://spark.apache.org/releases/spark-release-2-4-1.html) Scala 2.12 is the default Scala version for Spark, and CAPS is attempting to mimic this.
+[As of Spark 2.4.1](https://spark.apache.org/releases/spark-release-2-4-1.html) Scala 2.12 is the default Scala version for Spark, and Morpheus is attempting to mimic this.

-## Get started with CAPS
+## Get started with Morpheus
-CAPS is currently easiest to use with Scala.
+Morpheus is currently easiest to use with Scala.
 Below we explain how you can import a simple graph and run a Cypher query on it.

-### Building CAPS
+### Building Morpheus

-CAPS is built using Gradle
+Morpheus is built using Gradle

 ```
 ./gradlew build
 ```

-#### Add the CAPS dependency to your project
+#### Add the Morpheus dependency to your project
-In order to use CAPS add the following dependency:
+In order to use Morpheus add the following dependency:

 Maven: